Ken Starr: California Proposition 8 post-election lawsuits

 On December 19, 2008, Proposition 8 supporters named Starr to represent them in post-election lawsuits to be heard by the Supreme Court of California.
 Opponents of the measure sought to overturn it as a violation of fundamental rights, while supporters sought to invalidate the 18,000 same-sex marriages performed in the state before Proposition 8 passed.
 Oral arguments took place on March 5, 2009, in San Francisco.

 Starr argued that "Prop.
 8 was a modest measure that left the rights of same-sex couples undisturbed under California's domestic-partner laws and other statutes banning discrimination based on sexual orientation," to the agreement of most of the judges.
 The main issue that arose during the oral argument included the meaning of the word "inalienable," and to which extent this word goes when used in Article I of the Californian Constitution.
 Christopher Krueger of the attorney general's office said that inalienable rights may not be stripped away by the initiative process.
 Starr countered that "rights are important, but they don't go to structure ... rights are ultimately defined by the people."

 The court ultimately held that the measure was valid and effective, but would not be applied retroactively to marriages performed prior to its enactment.

-Starr was an advisory board member for the anti-LGBTQ Christian nationalist legal organization Alliance Defending Freedom.
+Starr was an advisory board member for the legal organization Alliance Defending Freedom.